 Trump shuffles his Cabinet: Waltz moves to UN, Rubio will do double duty for now

-After weeks of speculation about his future within the Trump administration, national security adviser Mike Waltz is on his way out of his current job, although the president made it clear he’s not completely jettisoning the embattled official in his first major Cabinet shakeup.
+After weeks of speculation about his future within the Trump administration, national security adviser Mike Waltz is on his way out of his current job, although the president made it clear he’s not completely jettisoning the embattled official in his first major Cabinet shake-up.

 Mr. Waltz had come under scrutiny for accidentally adding a journalist to a Signal chat group that shared highly sensitive details of a planned U.S. military strike on Yemen.
 Later, it was revealed that he had also used a personal Gmail account for government communications.